joantune/maidSyncher/architecture/index.md

 #### DELETE - TODO
 ??

-<a id="ghIssueSync"><!-- placeholder --></a>
+<a id="ghIssueSync">  </a>
 ### GHIssue - GitHub Issue artifact;

 By default, all GHIssue will have a corresponding ACTask on the default ACProject that exists per repository.
-If a different ACProject is to be used, its corresponding P-<name of ACProject to use> should be set on that GHIssue (TODO - for now, all of the GHIssue's are created on the default project).
+If a different ACProject is to be used, its corresponding P-&lt;name of ACProject to use&gt; should be set on that GHIssue (TODO - for now, all of the GHIssue's are created on the default project).

 Also, GHIssues might be mapping to ACSubTasks, only if the ACSubTask is created on the AC side (i.e. with this system,